-104) Explain: "The law of increasing additional cost is an inevitable phenomenon in economics."
+105) Explain: "The law of increasing additional cost is an inevitable phenomenon in economics."
 Answer: Economic resources are seldom suitable for all types of production.
 Hence, when society demands more of a particular good or service, an increase in the demand for the resources most adaptable to its production will rise; as more of the good is produced, eventually less efficient inputs will be pressed into production.
 It is the utilization of these less efficient inputs that gives rise to higher societal cost of production.

-Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and present value to make decisions AACSB: Reflective thinking skills Question Status: Previous Edition
+Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and present value to make decisions

-105) Explain the concept of the law of increasing additional cost.
+106) Explain the concept of the law of increasing additional cost.

-Answer: The law of increasing relative cost is the fact that the opportunity cost of additional units of a good increases as society tries to produce more of that good.
+Answer: The law of increasing additional cost is the fact that the opportunity cost of additional units of a good increases as society tries to produce more of that good.
 This accounts for the bowed-out shape of the production possibilities curve.